More Homes

 • Develop a competitive bidding process, formal partnership agreements and identification of suitable sites.

-• Provide contined assistance in collaborating with affordable housing funding agencies, guidance on building and planning requirements and compliance.
+• Provide continued assistance in collaborating with affordable housing funding agencies, guidance on building and planning requirements and compliance.

 • Updated Council's Roadmap to 3,000 affordable units to improve opportunities to partner with non profit housing providers.

-These initiatives have been prioritized as part of the federal government’s Housing Accelerator Fund (HAF).
-London’s approved HAF application provides a housing target of 2,187 additional units between 2024-2026 for eligibility of up to $74M in funding.
+These initiatives were prioritized as part of the federal government’s Housing Accelerator Fund (HAF).
+London’s approved amended HAF application provides a housing target of 2,371 additional units between 2024-2026 for eligibility of up to $81.5M in funding.

 Staff reports